 \subsection{$\chi$ ramified}

 If $\chi$ is a ramified character, then $f_0$, defined as in (\ref{new-form-formula}), is in $V_0$ and is, in fact, the unique (up to constant) newform in $\chi \St_{\GL_2}$ (see \cite{Sc}).
-Hence all the computations of Section \ref{irr-prin-section} can be carried over to this case without any modification, with the exception of Lemma \ref{non-vanishing-int-lemma}, since the vector $\hat{f}$ is not in the kernel of $M$ and hence not a vector in $\chi \St_{\GL_2}$.
+Hence the proof of Proposition \ref{A-nonvanish-lemma} is valid in this case without any modification.